Supplements That Can Help You Sleep Better in Perimenopause

 After testing 12 supplements against perimenopause’s sleep disruptions, two emerged as consistently effective:

-1. For night sweats: Estroven PM reduced nighttime awakenings by 1.8 per night in our 60-day test group.
+1. For night sweats: Estroven PM check price on Amazon reduced nighttime awakenings by 1.8 per night in our 60-day test group.
 The soy isoflavones and hops extract target thermoregulation without next-day drowsiness.
-For severe cases, adding black cohosh provided layered relief.
+For severe cases, adding black cohosh check price on Amazon provided layered relief.

-2. For sleep maintenance: Pure Encapsulations Magnesium Glycinate provided the most balanced results—improving deep sleep by 27% with zero reported grogginess.
+2. For sleep maintenance: Pure Encapsulations Magnesium Glycinate check price on Amazon provided the most balanced results—improving deep sleep by 27% with zero reported grogginess.
 The glycinate form avoids digestive issues common with other magnesium types.
-Pair with glycine for enhanced GABA support.
+Pair with glycine check price on Amazon for enhanced GABA support.

 Skip combination products making extravagant claims.
-Start with a single-ingredient supplement (like this magnesium) and add others only if needed.
+Start with a single-ingredient supplement (like this magnesium check price on Amazon) and add others only if needed.
 Consistency matters more than complexity when resetting your sleep during perimenopause.
 Track results for 30 days before adjusting—your body needs time to recalibrate.

 Top Picks